 2.1 Essential Ingredients

-- Chicken breasts: Boneless, skinless chicken breasts are commonly used for their tenderness.
+- Chicken breasts: Boneless skinless are best for tender bites

-- Eggs: Beaten eggs act as an adhesive, ensuring the flour sticks to the chicken.
+- Eggs: Beaten eggs help bind the flour to the chicken

 2.2 Optional Ingredients and Variations